diegopacheco/diegopacheco-architecture-library/src/zero/WHY.md

 # Why Zero?

-IF you are a engineer you know we supose to start couting in ZERO.
-For some reason books always start on one, so I had to make this one start on `0`.
+If you are an engineer, you know we are supposed to start counting at ZERO.
+For some reason, books always start at one, so I had to make this one start at `0`.